 LeadershipThe first year will consist primarily of forming the Positive Behavior Intervention Support – Advisory Council (PBIS-AC) with key stakeholders who have the interest and authority to make decisions for the project.
 Over the course of six meetings, the PBIS-AC will conduct the following:

-- Assessment – Using the planning documents from the national Technical Assistance Center on Positive Behavioral Interventions & Supports Implementation Blueprint and Self-Assessment – To assess Arizona’s strengths and needs relative to a statewide system of PBIS.
+- Chepo Assessment – Using the planning documents from the national Technical Assistance Center on Positive Behavioral Interventions & Supports Implementation Blueprint and where can i buy clomid online in the uk Self-Assessment – To assess Arizona’s strengths and needs relative to a statewide system of PBIS.

-- Target LEAs – By the end of year one the selection process will begin that will identify the first few LEAs to begin receiving PBIS training and technical assistance prescribed by the PBIS-AC the following year.
+- buy modafinil pharmacy Target LEAs – By the end of year one the selection process will begin that will identify the first few LEAs to begin receiving PBIS training and technical assistance prescribed by the PBIS-AC the following year.

 Although this is being proposed as a multi-year project the objectives below reflect the first year of the project only, establishing the “Infrastructure” to provide direction for the activities of the following years.
 It is also expected that members of the PBIS-AC will become long-term members of a statewide leadership team, formed to provide leadership to future PBIS efforts and ensure sustainability over time.
 Upon meeting objectives in the first year, the project will seek continued funding of up to four years in order to achieve full implementation and long-term sustainability of a statewide system of PBIS.